asreview/paper-megameta-postprocessing-screeningresults/README.md

 `merge_datasets.R` - This script contains a function to merge the datasets.
 An unique included column is added for each dataset before the merge.
 `composite_label.R` - This script contains a function to create a column with the final inclusions.
 `identify_duplicates.R` - This script contains a function to identify duplicate records in the dataset.
-`deduplicate.R` - This script contaions a function to deduplicate the records while maintaining all information.
+`deduplicate.R` - This script contains a function to deduplicate the records, based on doi, while maintaining all information.
+`quality_check.R` - This script corrects those labels which were incorrect according to 2 quality checks: Quality check 1 (incorrectly assigned irrelevant), Quality check 2 (incorrectly assigned relevant).
+`deduplicate_titles.R` - This script is used in the `quality_check.R` to deduplicate the records from the quality check based on title.

 ## Results